lcouper/RprogrammingCourse/Week1/README.md

-# R Workshop 1 Notes/Overview
+# R Workshop 1 : Introduction to R #

 Welcome to R!
 You are now joining the ~1-2 million users worldwide enjoying the wonders of R.

-In today's workshop, we will cover:
+Today's learning objectives are to:
+- understand the benefits of learning R and its application to research
+- succesfully download R and R studio
+- become familiar with:

-1) The layout/functionality of R Studio
+  - the layout/functionality of R Studio
-2) How to use R functions
+  -  How to use R functions
-3) How to install packages
+  -  How to install packages
-4) How to import data
+  -  How to import data
-5) How to access subsets of data
+  -  How to access subsets of data

 ## Section 1: R Studio Layout ##

 ![R studio layout](./Rstudio_Layout.jpg)

 ## Section 2: Functions in R ##